hexpm/hex/README.md

 This project currently provides tasks that integrate with Mix, [Elixir](https://github.com/elixir-lang/elixir)'s build tool.

-## Roadmap and TODO

-* Package maintainers that can do releases

-* escript client for erlang users (should not require an elixir installation)

-* Use elixir version requirement during resolution (wait for elixir 1.0.0)

 ## Contributing

 Integration testing against the API server requires a postgresql user with username `postgres` and password `postgres`.